TamirBerger/WhatsApp-ml/README.md

 IMVCA QoE
 ==============================

-An application-agnostic framework developed to predict Quality of Experience (QoE) metrics from encrypted traffic for UDP-based instant messaging video call applications (IMVCAs).
+An application-agnostic framework to predict Quality of Experience (QoE) metrics from encrypted traffic for UDP-based instant messaging video call applications (IMVCAs).

 # 1. Dataset